blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    Parameters for the build; these can be large so they're in their own znode and will be read only if needed.

+.. path:: zuul/nodeset/requests/<request uuid>
+   :type: NodesetRequest

+   A new-style (nodepool-in-zuul) node request.
+This will replace `nodepool/requests`.
+The two may operate in parallel for a time.

+   Schedulers create requests and may delete them at any time (regardless of lock state).

+.. path:: zuul/nodeset/locks/<request uuid>

+   A lock for the new-style node request.
+Launchers will acquire a lock when operating on the request.

+.. path:: zuul/nodes/nodes/<node uuid>
+   :type: ProviderNode

+   A new-style (nodepool-in-zuul) node record.
+This holds information about the node (mostly supplied by the provider).
+It also holds enough information to get the endpoint responsible for the node.

+.. path:: zuul/nodes/locks/<node uuid>

+   A lock for the new-style node.
+Launchers or executors will hold this lock while operating on the node.

+.. path:: zuul/tenant/<tenant name>/provider/<provider canonical name>/config

+   The flattened configuration for a provider.
+This holds the complete information about the images, labels, and flavors the provider supports.
+It is the combination of the provider stanza plus any inherited sections.

+   References to images, labels, and flavors are made using canonincal names since the same short names may be different in different tenants.
+Since the same canonically-named provider may appear in different tenants with different images, labels, and flavors, the provider itself is tenant scoped.

+   Only updated by schedulers upon reconfiguration.
+Read-only for launchers.

+.. path:: zuul/images/<image canonical name>/<image build uuid>

+   Stores information about an image built in a Zuul job.

+.. path:: zuul/image-uploads/<image canonical name>/<image build uuid>/endpoint/<endpoint id>

+   Stores information about an image upload to a particular cloud endpoint.